This too shall pass: History

+It is said an Eastern monarch once charged his wise men to invent him a sentence, to be ever in view, and which should be true and appropriate in all times and situations.
+They presented him the words: "And this, too, shall pass away."
+How much it expresses!
+How chastening in the hour of pride! -- how consoling in the depths of affliction!
+"And this, too, shall pass away."
+And yet let us hope it is not quite true.
+Let us hope, rather, that by the best cultivation of the physical world, beneath and around us; and the intellectual and moral world within us, we shall secure an individual, social, and political prosperity and happiness, whose course shall be onward and upward, and which, while the earth endures, shall not pass away.

 Origin of the fable

 The fable retold by FitzGerald can be traced to the first half of the 19th century, appearing in American papers by at least as early as 1839.
 It usually involved a nameless "Eastern monarch".
-Its origin has been traced to the works of Persian Sufi poets, such as Rumi, Sanai and Attar of Nishapur.
+Its origin has been traced to the works of Persian Sufi poetry, it is found in the 12th century works of Sanai and Attar of Nishapur.
 Attar records the fable of a powerful king who asks assembled wise men to create a ring that will make him happy when he is sad.
-After deliberation the sages hand him a simple ring with the Persian words "This too shall pass" etched on it, which has the desired effect to make him happy when he is sad.
+After deliberation the sages hand him a simple ring with the Persian words "This too shall pass" etched on it, which has the desired effect.

-This story also appears in the Jewish folklore.
+This story also appears in Jewish folklore.
 Many versions of the story have been recorded by the Israel Folklore Archive at the University of Haifa.
 Jewish folklore often casts Solomon as either the king humbled by the adage, or as the one who delivers it to another.